iampetru/html-website-template/README.md

+# HTML Website Template
-# A simple Cafe menu page using HTML and CSS
+A simple Cafe menu page using HTML and CSS